+Create Key Help 🤶

 Key Name: aes.256.template

 Template (to copy attributes from): [None] Load Attributes

 Owner Username: User1

 Algorithm: AES-256

 Deletable:

 Exportable:

 Versioned Key Bytes:

 Template:

+Create

 - 3 Enter a unique key name in the Key Name field.
 This is the name that the server uses to refer to the key.
 The key name must begin with a letter, must be between 1 and 64 characters (inclusive), and can consist of only letters, numbers, underscores, periods, and hyphens.
 This value may be changed after the key is created. - 4 Enter a value in the Owner Username field to assign a specific owner or leave this value blank to create a global key.
 If an owner is listed for the key, then that is the only user who can access the key, unless you set group permissions.
 Global keys can be accessed by all users.
 This value may be changed after the key is created. - 5 Select an Algorithm.
-The follow algorithms are available: - AES-256 - AES-192
+For a list of supported algorithms, refer to Appendix B, "Supported Key Algorithms."